-RoLIA CEO Kate Burns spoke to the NSW Economics and Business Educators Legal Update Conference on 2 August 2013.
-Her topic was freedom of speech, the rule of law and political debate in Australia.
-Her paper is available and the links below provide a guide to some of the relevant cases and media discussed.
+NSW Economics and Business Educators Legal Update Conference on 2 August 2013 on freedom of speech, the rule of law and political debate in Australia.
+The paper is available and the links below provide a guide to some of the relevant cases and media discussed.

 - Crikey’s list of famous Australian defamation battles, media article

 Pat Coleman stood in Townsville Mall with a placard ‘get to know your local corrupt-type coppers’ and called police ‘slimy lying bastards’.
 He was charged with various offences, but successfully challenged his conviction for insulting police in the High Court.High Court judgment summary for

 Mr Monis, the author of letters to the families of slain Australian soliders was charged with a criminal offence with regard to using the postal service in an unlawful manner.
 He and a co-accused appealed to the District Court of NSW, the Criminal Court of Appeal and finally the High Court that the offence was invalid according to the Australian Constitution because it restricted the freedom of political communication.